rowanhill/wiremock-php/Readme.md

     ->withHeader('Content-Type', WireMock::equalTo('text/xml')));
 ```

+If a verification fails a `VerificationException` is thrown.
+As this is a subclass of
+`PHPUnit_Framework_AssertionFailedError`, this will cause any containing PHPUnit test to fail.

 TODO
 ----
 The whole WireMock API is not yet supported.
 In particular, the following features are missing: